subirvarma/GeneralCognitics/_posts/StatisticalMechanics6.md

 Figure 4: Memory Access + Prediction Stack

 Shows operation of the prediction module for a two state prediction pipeline, ie.e, the case $K=2$.
 Has some similarities to the [Full Bandwidth Transformer](https://arxiv.org/abs/2608.08888).
 Should the different stages in the stack use the same set of parameters or should they be different?
 I am leaning towards using different set of parameters.
 If I use the same set of parameters, will this be equivalent to the Loop Transformer, with a loop length of one?
 Is this preferable?
+I guess the benefit of adopting the same set of parameters is that we can make the number of stages $K$ variable as a function of level of difficulty.

+The other variable that can be adjusted is the number of diffusion stages within the prediction module.
+My current thinking is that the difficulty in language generation lies in getting hold of the right context to base the next word on.
+From this point of view, making $K$ variable is prefereable to making the number of diffusion stages variable.

 Also what are the lessons of the Recirculation architecture by [Mozer et.al.](https://arxiv.org/abs/2608.17981)?
 My current thinking is that the lessons in Re-circulation may not apply here, what do you think?
 Also is there a need for the residual connection?
 My intuition tells me that they are needed.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat187.png)